blouyakis/emt_basic/module_2_test.md

 ### Q65 🟢
 **Front**
-Having a keen awareness that unseen injuries may exist is called the:
+You should have a keen awareness that there may be injuries based on your scene size-up.
+This is known as which of the following?
 · Law of inertia · Nature of illness · Mechanism of injury · **Index of suspicion**

 **Back**